Why the UK should exercise limited discretionary control over Immigration post-Brexit

 In this sense, if a state admits teachers from developing or less privileged countries, the state is in effect condemning those children who remain to have their fundamental right to education thwarted (Brock 2016: 438).
 This is an important reflection to take on the proposed points-skill immigration system, as it expands beyond the medical sector.

 Overall, I am of the position that the brain drain is certainly overlooked within the immigration debate and from a moral stance, the brain drain is troubling on two main counts:

-1. The countries which are typically having their human resources drained, are the same countries which were historically most brutalised by Western powers.
-For those who are concerned with global justice, the brain drain thus, seems to have evolved through a history of colonialism and violence.
+1. The countries which are typically having their human resources drained, are the same countries that were historically most brutalised by Western powers.
+For those who are concerned with global justice, the brain drain thus seems to have evolved through a history of colonialism and violence.
 The continuation to use the resources of these countries is essentially just perpetuating these inequalities (Brock and Blake 2014: 3).

 2. By allowing the more ‘educated’ or ‘talented’ individuals to immigrate with ease in comparison to other immigrants, in effect Western countries are placing individuals’ value of lives above the other.
 Despite states having the right to self-determination, as Carens expresses, we are to assume all people are free and equal moral persons (1987: 256) and on these grounds, we are unable to exclude certain individuals (1987: 270).

 In response to the first of the two problems, I concur with Seglow that citizens and leaders of rich states have a powerful duty to help build a global order in which all persons have the chance to lead decent lives (2005: 329).
 Hence, if implementing restricted borders results in Western powers continuing this historical pattern of using other countries’ most valuable resources, then they must have a genuine solution to equalise these inequalities.